Graduate Students, Past and Present

 Robert Wahl is an entering PhD student in Musicology at the University of California, Riverside.
 He holds a Master’s Degree in Musicology from California State University, Long Beach where he studied the music of Paraguayan guitarist Agustín Barrios Mangoré.
 Robert will continue his studies in Musicology at UC Riverside with a focus on guitar in Ibero-American Music.
 During his studies, he also enjoys playing and performing classical guitar with any free time he finds.

 The Otto Mayer-Serra Award for Music Research

-All scholars are eligible to apply, regardless of age, nationality or place of residence.
+All scholars are eligible to apply, regardless of age, nationality, or place of residence.

-The winner will be selected by a committee of outside reviewers, nominated by CILAM.
+The winners will be selected by a committee of outside reviewers, nominated by CILAM.
 The names of the committee members will be made public after a decision has been reached.
 The committee’s decision is final and may not be appealed.
-If no submission is deemed worthy the prize may not be awarded.
+If no submission is deemed worthy, the prize may not be awarded.
 The committee may disqualify any participant who does not meet the requirements established by this call.